-This was one of my first oil paintings that, I did out of my own will (while you are in art school, you follow the class curriculum and do not have much time to experiment).
-This was just my idea for relaxing.
-Simple, colorful and looking at it always makes me soo happy!
-Years later, I realised how much of me this painting actually has: I love playing with light and smudges, I always use bright colors and magenta is present in most of my works, flowers and dragonfly (or other insects and creatures) often populate my works!
-Fifteen years, I would start experimenting with cross arts and the following piece would be born.
+This was one of my first oil paintings created some 15 years ago, out of school curriculum (while you are in art school, you follow the class curriculum and do not have much time to experiment).
+This time, I was done art school and I wanted to paint for myself, just enjoying the process and relaxing. it is simple, colorful and textured; looking at it through years, always made me soo happy!
+Today, after more than a decade, I realized how much of my art this painting actually foreshadows: I love playing with light and smudges, I always use bright colors, especially magenta, that is present in most of my works; as well as flowers and dragonflies, that often populate my works!

-This painting was inspired by the beautiful Byzantine mosaics in Ravenna.
+This painting was inspired by the beautiful Byzantine mosaics of Ravenna.
 I was always attracted to Byzantine and Orthodox Religious Art, but Ravenna is something truly unique and very impressive!
-I always wanted to try mosaics, but here I recreated the patterns and themes of famous Battistero in Basilica of San Vitale on canvas.
-That backdrop of blue sky with colorful stars and its gold details visited by 3 white bird silhouettes, maybe The Holy Trinity.
+I always wanted to try mosaics, but here I re-created the theme pattern of the famous Battistero in Basilica of San Vitale in acrylics on canvas.
+The backdrop of blue sky with colorful stars saturated in golden details, visited by 3 white bird silhouettes, maybe The Holy Trinity.
 When I started this painting, I knew exactly what I wanted to portray and I actually planned it out (something I have not done since art school), because I usually prefer working by instinct.
-However, school art work, is no longer my style, so I purposefully left the paint run and blend the colours.
-I just love imperfections on art, because to me it makes the piece so much more special.
+As planning art work, is no longer my style, I purposefully left the paint run and blend the colours.
+I just love the imperfections on art process, because to me it makes the piece so much more special and truly unique.

 This was my first ‘Abstract Experimentation’.
 I had no idea what I wanted to potray.
 I decided on colours and that was it.
 First, the giant flower of fire was born and slowly the water and reflections evolved around it.
 I created this art piece in a very burrascous time of Siberian fires by Lake Baikal and it probably sub-unconsciously influenced my art.
 Looking at it afterwards, it reminded me of another painting I did earlier this year.

 This painting was a commission for a dental office.
-I wanted it to be dreamy and perfect to get lost in, while waiting on a dental appointment.
-It is done in acrylic on canvas in my favourite blues and magenta, but the best part of it is that, it can be whatever one wants it to be!
+I wanted it to be dreamy and perfect to get lost in while waiting on a dental appointment.
+It is done in acrylic on canvas, in my favourite colour hues of blues and magenta, but the best part of it is that, it can be whatever one wants it to be!
 Some people see icebergs, other clouds or the sea.
-It is sort of a figurative abstract, that passes from smooth strokes to chunky paint blobs composed together in scenery open for the viewers immagination.
+It is sort of a figurative abstract, that passes from smooth strokes to chunky paint blobs that come together in scenery that open up for the viewers immagination.
 The red kite is the only certainty in the painting, while it flies over the surreal red horizon line.